 Kane W. Henderson, 23, of West Linn, Ore., was sentenced to five years of probation and was ordered to serve 60 days worth of weekends in jail for his Oct.
 21 guilty plea to fifth-degree criminal sale of a controlled substance.

-Mr. Kane said he still had to speak with administrators at the school to work on the project further; however, if it goes as planned, he and the other two students will focus on helping those who are repeat offenders under the schools policies.
+Mr. Henderson said he still had to speak with administrators at the school to work on the project further; however, if it goes as planned, he and the other two students will focus on helping those who are repeat offenders under the schools policies.

-In other court action Monday:
+In other recent court action:

 Ashley J. Neuroth, 26, of 58 Murdock St., Gouverneur, pleaded guilty to misdemeanor second-degree criminal contempt.

-Ms. Neuroth told Judge Richards that on Dec.
+Mr. Neuroth told Judge Richards that on Dec.
 2 she violated an order of protection when she went to the residence of Christopher Larsen.

 Sentencing was adjourned to April 14.

 Eric A. Graham, 30, of 112 Barker Road, Lot 4, Antwerp, was placed on one year of interim probation for his Nov.
 20 guilty plea to a felony aggravated driving while intoxicated.